Arrival in Finland

 - A recommendation letter from your current bank (“customer in good standing”)

 - Finnish ID (the bigger banks seem to be more flexible in this matter, for instance Nordea Bank does not require Finnish ID when opening an account)

 The grantee is responsible for opening the bank account on one’s own.
-Fulbright Center does NOT open bank accounts for the grantees.
+Fulbright Finland does NOT open bank accounts for the grantees.

 I have a Capital One 360 account.
 It's US based and has no conversion fees.
 Has worked out everywhere.

 U.S. Fulbrighter 2015-2016

 After opening the bank account, the customer is usually offered a Visa Electron debit card.
 Online banking services are usually offered for clients staying in Finland for a longer period of time, the limit can be for example 6 months.